-To better understand the relationship between fluxes and concentrations, we must consider their source regions, which are not identical here.
+To better understand the relationship between fluxes and mixing ratios, we must consider their source regions, which are not identical here.
 The flux footprint describes the horizontal scale (source area) and relative contribution (probability distribution) to the turbulent flux.
 Elliptical in shape and aligned in the upwind direction from the sensor, the flux footprint varies with measurement height, surface roughness, and atmospheric stability (Horst and Weil, 1992).
 We estimate our flux footprint using the simple parameterization from Kljun et al. (2004), which relies on u and σ_w to describe the stability dependence.
-The following nominal model inputs were used: z of 40 m, PBL of 1 km, z_0 of 0.5 m, u of 0.7 ms-1, and σ_w of 0.9 ms-1.
+The following nominal model inputs were used: z of 40 m, PBL of 1 km, z_0 of 0.5 m, u of $0.7 \,\mathrm{m\,s^{-1}}$, and σ_w of $0.9 \,\mathrm{m\,s^{-1}}$.
 The approximate footprints covering cumulative flux contributions of 60 % and 90 % are shown in Fig. 1 for SW winds.
-The far edge of the footprint at 90 % is about 1 km away from PML, with the peak contribution occurring at ~ 350 m upwind of the sensor, near the waterfront.
-Lowering σ_w/u to flux then represents the net turbulent transport from within the footprint, or a spatial average of all emissions and depositions.

-1.0 (more shear) lengthens the footprint by ~ 20 %, while increasing σ_W/u to 1.6 (more convection) shortens it by ~ 20 %.
-With winds from SSW to SW, the relative areal contributions from land and water are on the order of 30 % and 70 %, respectively.
-Measured
+The far edge of the footprint at 90 % is about 1 km away from PML, with the peak contribution occurring at \sim 350 m upwind of the sensor, near the waterfront.
+Lowering σ_W/u to 1.0 (more shear) lengthens the footprint by ~ 20 %, while increasing σ_W/u to 1.6 (more convection) shortens it by ~ 20 %.
+With winds from SSW to SW, the relative areal contributions from land and water are on the order of 30% and 70%, respectively.
+Measured flux thus represents the net turbulent transport from within the footprint, or a spatial average of all emissions and depositions.

-The source area for concentration (or the concentration footprint) is much larger than the flux footprint (Wilson and Swaters, 1990; Schmid, 1994).
-Thus changes in mean concentrations at the source can be detected at a long distance away, where turbulent flux contribution has already vanished.
-Large amounts of OVOCs are almost certainly emitted from terrestrial plants in the Mount Edgcombe Park.
+The source area for mixing ratio (or the concentration footprint) is much larger than the flux footprint (Wilson and Swaters, 1991; Schmid, 1994).
+Thus changes in mean mixing ratios at the source can be detected at a long distance away, where turbulent flux contribution has already vanished.
+Large amounts of OVOCs are almost certainly emitted from terrestrial plants in Mount Edgcumbe Park.
 At ~ 2 km away from PML, the park probably lies beyond the flux footprint, but is well within the concentration footprint.
-Thus OVOC concentrations for SW winds likely reflect emissions within the flux footprint and also from Mount Edgcombe, which are then advected to our sensor.
+Thus OVOC mixing ratios for SW winds likely reflect emissions within the flux footprint and also from Mount Edgcumbe, which are then advected to our sensor.